Miklós Ajtai: Selected results

 One of Ajtai's results states that the length of proofs in propositional logic of the pigeonhole principle for n items grows faster than any polynomial in n.
 He also proved that the statement "any two countable structures that are second-order equivalent are also isomorphic" is both consistent with and independent of ZFC.
 Ajtai and Szemerédi proved the corners theorem, an important step toward higher-dimensional generalizations of the Szemerédi theorem.
-With Komlós and Szemerédi he proved the ct2/log t upper bound for the Ramsey number R(3,t).
+With Komlós and Szemerédi, he proved the ct2/log t upper bound for the Ramsey number R(3,t).
+With Komlós and Tusnády he proved in 1984 the AKT optimal matching theorem.
 The corresponding lower bound was proved by Kim only in 1995, a result that earned him a Fulkerson Prize.
 With Chvátal, Newborn, and Szemerédi, Ajtai proved the crossing number inequality, that any drawing of a graph with n vertices and m edges, where m > 4n, has at least m^{3} / 100n^{2} crossings.
 Ajtai and Dwork devised in 1997 a lattice-based public-key cryptosystem; Ajtai has done extensive work on lattice problems.
-For his numerous contributions in Theoretical Computer Science he received the Knuth Prize.
+For his numerous contributions in Theoretical Computer Science, he received the Knuth Prize.
+IEEE awarded Ajtai the John von Neumann Medal in 2025 for "contributions to establishing lower bounds in computational complexity and founding lattice-based cryptography."

-Biodata
+Biography

 Ajtai received his Candidate of Sciences degree in 1976 from the Hungarian Academy of Sciences.
-Since 1995 he has been an external member of the Hungarian Academy of Sciences.
+Since 1995, he has been an external member of the Hungarian Academy of Sciences.

-In 1998 he was an Invited Speaker of the International Congress of Mathematicians in Berlin.
-In 2012 he was elected as a Fellow of the American Association for the Advancement of Science.
-In 2021 he was elected a member of the National Academy of Sciences.
+In 1998, he was an Invited Speaker of the International Congress of Mathematicians in Berlin.
+In 2012, he was elected as a Fellow of the American Association for the Advancement of Science.
+In 2021, he was elected a member of the National Academy of Sciences.